sql-machine-learning/elasticdl/docs/designs/high_performance_ps.md

 [Cgo](https://golang.org/cmd/cgo/) enables the creation of Go packages that call C code.
 And the overhead of cgo is slight.
 The optimization operators will be implemented in C++, wrapped with C interface, and exposed to Go.

-The receiving gradients and sending parameters service are implemented in Go.
+The receiving gradients and sending parameters services are implemented in Go.
 Once receiving gradients from a worker, a goroutine will be launched to do optimization.

 ## Reference